Queen's Club Championships

-The Queen's Club Championships is an annual tournament for men's and women’s tennis, held on grass courts at the Queen's Club in West Kensington, London.
+The Queen's Club Championships is an annual professional tennis tournament, held on grass courts at the Queen's Club in West Kensington, London, and known as the "HSBC Championships" (after its title sponsor) since 2025.
 The event is part of the ATP Tour 500 series on the ATP Tour as well as the WTA 500 series on the WTA Tour (starting in 2025).
-Since 2025, it is advertised as the "HSBC Championships" after its title sponsor.

 Queen's is one of the oldest tennis tournaments in the world, and serves as a grass court warm-up for Wimbledon.

 Andy Murray won a record five singles titles between 2009 and 2016, and a record six championships in total (including one doubles title in 2019).